Sowgandh6/Object-Detection/README.md

 ## Acknowledgments

-This project uses the YOLOv5 and YOLOv7 original implementation by Ultralytics LLC.
+Some parts of this project uses the YOLOv5 and YOLOv7 original implementation by Ultralytics LLC.
 We would like to thank the authors for their contributions to the computer vision community.